lavanet/lava/x/spec/README.md

 ### Headers

-Thie struct defines for the provider what action to take on the headers of the relayed message.
+The struct defines for the provider what action to take on the headers of the relayed message.

 ```go
 type Header struct {